saltstack/salt/doc/topics/venafi/index.rst

 :param str dns_name: Required.

-:param str zone: Required.
-Default value is "default".
-The zone on Venafi that
+:param str zone="Default": Optional.
+The zone in Venafi Cloud
-    the certificate request will be submitted to.
+    or Venafi Trust Platform that the certificate request will be submitted to.

 :param str country=None: Optional.
 The two-letter ISO abbreviation for your
     country.